adamwiggins/redx-dashboard/Readme.md

-## Drain Example: NodeJS
+## Drain Example: NodeJS to MongoDB

-An example of how to implement an HTTPS event stream drain as a NodeJS application deployed to Heroku.
+An example of how to implement an HTTPS event stream drain in Node.js that stores events in a MongoDB database.

 ### Local Testing

+Start a MongoDB database:

+    # brew install mongodb
+    $ mongod run --config /usr/local/Cellar/mongodb/2.0.1-x86_64/mongod.conf

 Start the log receiver:

+    $ cp .env.sample .env
+    $ export $(cat .env)
-    $ PORT=5000 node web.js
+    $ node web.js

 Send it generated data: